BraveSquad/happytails/requirments.md

 - a user can favorite an animal.
 - user can submit an a form to inquire on a selected animal.

 When a user first gets to HappyTails the will see the landing page.
-Here they will be greeted with a carosel of images and links to donate to a non profit of theor choice.
+Here they will be greeted with a carousel of images and links to donate to a non profit of their choice.
 They will also be able to search for an animal.
 If a user clicks on a specific animal it will lead them to a more detailed page regarding selected choice.
 This page will also contain a few suggested animals below.
 A user will be able to navigate to their profile page and update any information about them selves and view the 3 most recent viewed animals.

 ## Non-Functional Requirements (301 & 401 only)